New ‘DWTS’ Face, Hannah Brown: A Reminder Of Her Mind-Blowing Bikini Body

 “There is a lot more to me, and I want to be able to share that.
 And also, I mean, yeah, The Bachelor [and] Bachelorette was a big part of my life and, of course, that could be a part of the dances, but there’s more.
 And I think this is a great way to let people in on why I am the way I am,” she added.

-This star may face challenges, but being fit enough to participate in the competition will unlikely be a worry.
-Hannah’s bikini snaps seem to be proof that this girl comes with rock-hard muscles, although there’s no denying that some sexy curves are up there with them.
+This star may face challenges, but being fit enough to participate in the competition isn’t likely to be a worry.
+Hannah’s bikini snaps seem to be proof that this girl has rock-hard muscles, although there’s no denying that some sexy curves are right there with them.

 Hannah’s swimwear updates have definitely proven popular.
 The above photo currently sits at over 260,000 likes.